The Vampire Diaries (novel series): Television

 On February 6, 2009, Variety announced that The CW Television Network greenlit the pilot for a television series entitled The Vampire Diaries with Kevin Williamson and Julie Plec set as the writers and executive producers and starring Nina Dobrev, Paul Wesley and Ian Somerhalder.
-On May 19, 2009, the pilot was officially ordered to series for the 2009-2010 season.
-The series ran until March 10, 2017, and ended up with two spinoff shows, The Originals and Legacies.
+On May 19, 2009, the pilot was officially ordered to series for the 2009–10 season.
+The series ran until March 10, 2017, and spawned a TV series spinoff, The Originals, which itself spawned another spinoff series, Legacies.
 The Originals started half way through the run of The Vampire Diaries, with Legacies airing after the series finale of both shows.
 Both spinoffs were created and produced by Plec.